 If you're seeking relief from bladder control problems, it's important to know you have choices.
 There is hope for relief.
-Select any topic below, or select “Start here” to be guided through information and resources to help you decide, with the help of your doctor, whether or not to move forward with the evaluation.
+Select any topic below to be guided through information and resources to help you decide, with the help of your doctor, whether or not to move forward with the evaluation.

-For overactive bladder, the most common type of bladder control problem, there are several different treatment options.
+For bladder incontinence, including overactive bladder and urinary retention, there are several different treatment options. > More

-These guidelines help you determine if you should talk with your doctor or a specialist about InterStim Therapy as a treatment option.
+These guidelines help you determine if you should talk with your doctor or a specialist about Medtronic Bladder Control Therapy (Sacral Neuromodulation), delivered by the InterStim® System, as a treatment option. > More

-InterStim Therapy for Urinary Control treats urinary retention (inability to completely empty the bladder) and the symptoms of overactive bladder, including urinary urge incontinence (leakage) and significant symptoms of urgency-frequency.
+Medtronic Bladder Control Therapy treats urinary retention (inability to completely empty the bladder) that is not caused by an obstruction; and the symptoms of overactive bladder, including urinary urge incontinence (leakage) and significant symptoms of urgency-frequency.
 It should be used after you have tried other treatments such as medications and behavioral therapy and they have not worked, or you could not tolerate them.

 Next: Treatment Options